apache/mynewt-site/docs/os/tutorials/air_quality_ble.md

 ```

 And of course we'll need to go to our `main()` and do all the standard task and event setup we
-normally do by adding this:
+normally do by adding the following.
+Again, remember to delete all the shell event queues and tasks.

 ```c
 /* Initialize sensor eventq */